-Trump administration is scrapping the $1.8bn ‘anti-weaponisation fund’
+Trump administration scrapping $1.8bn ‘anti-weaponisation fund’

 - list 3 of 3What to know about Tuesday’s primaries in California, New Jersey, Montana

-The US Department of Justice’s agreement with President Trump to bar future audits into his or his family’s past tax records will remain in place, Blanche told lawmakers.
+The Department of Justice’s agreement with Trump to bar future audits into his or his family’s past tax records will remain in place, Blanche told lawmakers.

-The blunt declaration marked an extraordinary, and rare, turnabout for a Trump Justice Department that just two weeks ago had pronounced the fund as an appropriate measure to make up for what officials insist was weaponised law enforcement during former President Joe Biden’s Democratic administration.
+The blunt declaration marked an extraordinary and rare turnabout for Trump’s Justice Department, which, just two weeks ago, had pronounced the fund an appropriate measure to make up for what officials insist was weaponised law enforcement during former President Joe Biden’s Democratic administration.

-The fund has since been paused by a judge and lambasted by both Democrats and Republicans alike.
+The fund has since been paused by a judge and lambasted by both Democrats and Republicans.

-Furious senators have faced an impasse with Trump over a $72bn bill to fund ICE and Border Patrol operations.
+Blanche’s announcement came as furious senators faced an impasse with Trump over a $72bn bill to fund Immigration and Customs Enforcement (ICE) and Border Patrol operations.

-Congressional leaders had questioned whether they could pass the bill if the fund was not killed, and a person familiar with the White House’s thinking said Blanche’s future hinged on his ability to address those concerns.
+Congressional leaders had questioned whether they could pass the bill if the Trump administration did not abandon the fund.
+A person familiar with the White House’s thinking said Blanche’s future hinged on his ability to address those concerns, the Reuters news agency reported.

-The fund emerged from a legal settlement between Trump and the Justice Department to resolve an unprecedented $10bn lawsuit against the IRS over the alleged mishandling of his tax records.
+The fund emerged from a legal settlement between Trump and the Justice Department to resolve an unprecedented $10bn lawsuit against the Internal Revenue Service (IRS) over the alleged mishandling of his tax records.

-The $1.776bn fund was meant to pay people who said they had been the subject of government abuse, and Blanche angered senators last month when he would not commit to barring people who assaulted police officers during the January 6, 2021, Capitol riot from receiving funds.
+The $1.776bn fund was intended to compensate people who said they had been subject to government abuse.
+Blanche angered senators last month when he would not commit to barring people who assaulted police officers during the January 6, 2021, Capitol riot from receiving funds.

-White House officials spent much of Monday calling lawmakers to assure them there would be no payouts after the Republican revolt, said two sources familiar with the matter, speaking on condition of anonymity.
+White House officials spent much of Monday calling lawmakers to assure them there would be no payouts after the Republican revolt, Reuters reported, citing two sources familiar with the matter, speaking on condition of anonymity.

-That assurance had done little to quiet Republican demands ahead of Blanche’s House subcommittee hearing Tuesday afternoon, where lawmakers pressed for a definitive promise that the fund is dead.
+That assurance had done little to quiet Republican demands ahead of Blanche’s House of Representatives subcommittee hearing on Tuesday afternoon, where lawmakers pressed for a definitive promise that the fund is dead.